lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 ![]({{ site.baseurl }}/jupyter/meanprobvsplanesize-manyplanes-trulyrandom.png)

-Which we can see seems independent of the plane size.
+Which seems to be independent of the plane size.